 Reminder: Antarctic Tears will make the perfect gift for the adventurer as well as those special people in your life!

-The feature film version of Antarctic Tears is now available for purchase.
+The feature film version of Antarctic Tears is now available to watch.
 Experience the thrill of raging storms in Antarctica from the comfort of your home.
 See what happens to someone when they doggedly pursue their dream.
 Feel what it’s like to live alone for three months alone.

 Watch the film on Amazon.com